 Our research

-PRISM is an independent research hub made up of scholars who bring different lenses to the study of race, identity, sports, and media.
-Rooted in collaboration and critical inquiry, we investigate the ways these areas overlap and shape each other in everyday life.
-Our members carry out rigorous research, lead educational efforts, and build bridges between academia and society.
+PRISM is an independent research hub made up of scholars associated with the Erasmus University Rotterdam who are involved in research on race, (anti-)racism, belonging, identity, sport, media, and leadership.
+Rooted in collaboration and critical inquiry, we investigate the ways these areas intersect and shape each other in everyday life.
+We research, teach, and build bridges between academia and society.

 Our identity

-PRISM’s mission is to explore the intersections of race, identity, sport, and media through rigorous, socially engaged research and education.
-What makes PRISM unique is the depth and diversity of perspectives we bring a prism of viewpoints that reflect the rich, often complex realities of the world we study
+PRISM’s mission is to explore the intersections of race, (anti-)racism, belonging, identity, (mediated) sports and football video gaming, through rigorous, socially engaged research and education.
+What makes PRISM unique as a research hub is the depth and diversity of perspectives with which we explore the nexus between sport and processes of in- and exclusion.
+We bring a prism of viewpoints to better understand the often complex realities of the fields we study.

 Meet the Team